emberling/johnnydmad/MUSIC_CREATORS_README.md

 * Quickstart for adding music using sqspcmml
 * Guide to using/obtaining custom samples for your MML

+## JOHNNYDMAD STYLE GUIDE - basic concerns

+The main purpose of this guide is to provide some direction for which samples are appropriate to use to meet johnnydmad style standards, but I'll take the opportunity here to discuss a few other important structural concerns first.

+### Sound effects and variants

+There are several points in the game where ambient sound effects are combined into the music sequence. johnnydmad maintains this by programmatically adding these sound effects into whatever MML is selected for that area.
+The affected tracks are: `ruin`, `zozo`, `train`, and (in some % of seeds) `assault`.

+Due to the popularity of `johnnyachaotic` you should always design your songs around the possibility that they will sometimes receive these automated edits.
+* In the case of `zozo`, the last two tracks will be replaced by a rain sound effect.
+* In the case of `ruin` and `assault`, a wind sound effect is placed in the first two tracks, and every other track is moved up by 2, with the last two tracks becoming unused.
+* In the case of `train`, looping train track sound effects are added which advance to your song after an event trigger.
+No direct changes are made to the song itself, however sample 3A is loaded in program 2F, replacing whatever you may have had there.

+Therefore, you must always design your songs to be resilient to either losing their last two channels in their entirety, or to having sample 2F replaced with a closed hi-hat.
+If you want to change anything in channel order, percussion use, or whatever in response to these changes, you can use *variants*.

+Another place that may demand variants is `fanfare` - the end of a battle is one of the few places when a new music track is loaded without the loading time being camouflaged by a natural fade or pause.
+It's also extremely common.
+Because of this, you should aim to keep memory usage (and thus loading time) as low as possible, using the smallest samples you can get away with.
+The original FF6 victory fanfare is 1698 blocks, so that should be your target, though anything under 2000 should be fine.
+But if you're using the same song in any context outside of victory, you'll want access to the full sample memory.
+You can use variants to design for both cases at once.

 ## JOHNNYDMAD STYLE GUIDE for sample selection (WIP)

-THE HIGHEST PRIORITY IS SOUNDING GOOD.
+For sample selection, THE HIGHEST PRIORITY IS SOUNDING GOOD.
 The second priority is sounding "right", meaning either the original mood, melodic line, and whatever accompaniment is feasible is preserved, or you as the arranger chose to change one or more of those things and the arrangement owns those changes; it should be obvious that any changes are not a mistake.
 The below sample selection guidelines should be followed only to the point that they don't endanger those first two priorities.

 On sounding "right", though, a caveat: this stays within the context of late SNES RPG music.
 While we do want to do our best to preserve the *mood* of the source, be it from NES, PC MIDI, one of the various FM chips, or a live orchestra, or even from a SNES game with significantly more memory limitations or very different aesthetic requirements.
 We don't want a reproduction; we want the "Fight Against Culex" version, something that incorporates both the style of the original and the mood and sensibility of the surrounding game.
 NES tracks should be orchestral, for example, instead of or in addition to mimicking the NES sound capabilities using our own triangle and pulse wave samples.
 Natively orchestral tracks may have to add bass or rethink percussion in order to preserve a sense of impact, rhythm, or bombast that SPC700 isn't really capable of imitating in original form.
 And SNES original tracks with lower quality, heavily artifacted or FM-derived samples -- piano being the most common offender -- should aim for using the higher quality, more naturalistic equivalents, not imitating the originals.